Who should use a chronological resume format?

 Start sentences with strong action verbs when you begin to write your work history.
 For example, “Developed new social media strategy” has more impact than “Was responsible for our social accounts.”

 Make sure you use different action verbs throughout your work history.
-If you need some inspiration, check out this list:
+If you need inspiration, check out this list:

 STEP 6

-Your skills section should include six to eight skills describing your expertise for the desired role.
-You should have various skills that showcase you’re a well-rounded candidate; therefore, you need hard, soft and technical skills.
+Your skills section should include a bulleted list of six to eight skills describing your expertise for the desired role.
+Add a variety of soft, hard and technical skills that show you’re a well-rounded candidate.

 STEP 7